 Our final stop was the Blue Lagoon – perhaps the most popular spot in Iceland.
 It’s located pretty close to the airport so ideal as a last stop before getting on the plane.
 The steaming, sapphire blue waters have been transformed into a glossy spa resort, but the lagoon is large (and steamy) enough to pretend you’re the only ones there.
 A lovely way to end our short-but-sweet trip.

-Unfortunately, we weren’t lucky enough to glimpse the Northern Lights this time, but it’s just an excuse to come back – and I can’t wait to explore more of this incredibly country.
+Unfortunately, we weren’t lucky enough to glimpse the Northern Lights this time, but it’s just an excuse to come back – and I can’t wait to explore more of this incredible country.
 Til then Iceland!